curateteaching/digitalpedagogy/keywords/blogging.md

 different tasks would be crucial for student success for an assignment worth 24% of the course grade.

-###Title of Artifact: "Selfies, Snapchat, & Cyberbullies: Coming of Age Online"
+### "Selfies, Snapchat, & Cyberbullies: Coming of Age Online"
 ![screenshot](images/blogging-Posner-overview.png)

 * Artifact Type: Assignment